 2014 LFP Audit

 In December 2014 the USDA’s Officer of Inspector General issued Audit Report 03702-0001-32, which was initiated to review the FSA’s administration of the LFP.
-They found that about 7% of the LFP payments they audited had been improperly issued by the FSA, and that the agency had used questionable monthly feed costs to calculate LFP payments.
+They found that about 7% of the LFP payments they audited had been improperly issued by local FSA offices, and that the agency had used questionable monthly feed costs to calculate the amounts of LFP payments.
 An error rate of 7% may not sound too bad, but according the USDA, the FSA issued about $423 million in LFP assistance for FY2018, and 7% of that is about $30 million.

 The Inspector General’s report also pointed out that ranchers could receive duplicate compensation for drought losses through the USDA’s Noninsured Crop Disaster Assistance Program (NAP).
 The NAP provides highly subsidized crop insurance policies to agricultural producers.
 When precipitation or “vegetation greenness” falls below the coverage level selected in the policy purchased by a rancher, drought compensation payments are issued by the county FSA office.
 (The Inspector General’s report, however, failed to mention that since 2006 ranchers can also receive assistance to help them build new livestock waters in times of drought through the USDA’s Emergency Conservation Program (ECP).)

-The FSA has disbursed millions of dollars of LFP payments in Arizona, and the three public land ranches described below provide examples of where LFP payments helped to subsidize livestock grazing in the desert, even when the grazing permittees also benefited from other government programs.
+The FSA has disbursed many tens of millions of dollars of LFP payments in Arizona, and the public land ranches below are some examples of where LFP payments helped to subsidize livestock grazing in desert areas.
+The examples also show how much other government assistance the ranches received.

-A-Diamond Grazing Allotment, Arizona BLM Tucson Field Office – The allotment is part of the A-Diamond Ranch, located on the south bank of the middle Gila River in Pinal County.
+A-Diamond Grazing Allotment, Arizona BLM Tucson Field Office – The allotment is part of the A-Diamond Ranch, located in the Sonoran Desert on the south bank of the middle Gila River in Pinal County.
 The ranch includes the BLM’s A-Diamond Grazing Allotment, the adjacent Arizona state land grazing lease #05-003391, and the ranch’s base property along the river.
 According to the BLM, it encompasses about 20,779 acres, which includes the 6,566-acre BLM allotment.
-The entire allotment is hot Sonoran Desert.
 Per the FSA, the ranch’s owner, the G&H Land & Cattle Co., received LFP payments totaling $230,052 from 2011 through 2018.
 The total government assistance that benefited the ranch is shown in the table below:

 Government Assistance Program Key